Leasing a Yandex BareMetal server connected to Cloud Backup

 Enable server backup in Cloud Backup:

-- Select a backup policy or create a new one.
+- Select an existing backup policy or create a new one.

 baremetal.editor